Waking Up With a Headache? 8 Causes and How to Stop It

 Why You Wake Up with a Headache Every Morning

-You set your alarm, get what feels like a decent night's sleep, and wake up — only to find a dull, throbbing pain already settled behind your eyes or across your forehead.
+You set your alarm, get what feels like a decent night of sleep, and wake up only to find a dull, throbbing pain already settled behind your eyes or across your forehead.
 If this sounds familiar, you are far from alone.
 Morning headaches are a surprisingly common complaint, yet many people accept them as an inevitable part of their day without ever investigating why they happen or how to stop them.

 Understanding why you wake up with a headache requires looking at what your body is doing while you sleep.
-Sleep is not a passive state — it involves complex hormonal shifts, fluctuations in blood flow to the brain, changes in muscle tension, and periods where breathing can be compromised.
+Sleep is not a passive state.
+It involves complex hormonal shifts, fluctuations in blood flow to the brain, changes in muscle tension, and periods where breathing can be compromised.
 Any one of these processes, when disrupted, can generate head pain that greets you at the start of your day.

 This guide walks through the eight most common causes of morning headaches, the warning signs that deserve medical attention, and practical, non-medication strategies you can apply today.